josejailson/fastapi/README.md

 # fastapi
-Demo of FastAPI + AWS App Runner
+This is a demo of a FastAPI on AWS App Runner.

 ## run docker